Yichieh0/OFDM_HLS_Implementation/direct_connection/README.md

 Download the vitis_hls project `direct_connection/vitis_hls_project/`.
 All the source code files could be found in the folder `direct_connection/vitis_hls_project/src/`.
 2. **Project Setting Adjustment**
-There exists 2 modes for testing, one with error correction code and one without.
+There exists 2 modes for testing, one with error correction code and another is the basic one.
 Both modes have their own top_module.cpp, top_module.h and main.cpp.
 The setting could be modified in `direct_connection/vitis_hls_project/run_hls.tcl`.
 Just leave the part you need, and the corresponding files would be added automatically after the command implemented.